phamson02/coqui-ai-TTS/docs/source/inference.md

 You can boot up a demo 🐸TTS server to run an inference with your models (make sure to install the additional dependencies with `pip install coqui-tts[server]`).
-Note that the server is not optimized for performance but gives you an easy way to interact with the models.
+Note that the server is not optimized for performance and does not support all Coqui models yet.

 The demo server provides pretty much the same interface as the CLI command.